PRATT-536/Lab-2a-2d/README.md

 **CAUTION**

 Please note that the "Binder" service provides a temporary environment to run your Python code.
-Any modifications or outputs will be deleted after a "timeout" or "exit.".
+Any modifications, or outputs, will be deleted after a "timeout" or "exit.".
 Please make sure you capture any outputs, or download any files, necessary for your Lab submissions.

 Open Build Lab materials in [Binder]